 (ii) from time to time.

+[Section 48 amended: No. 10 of 2024 s.
+13.]

 49. Form of contract to be submitted with application for grant, renewal or transfer

-(1) An applicant for the grant or renewal of a retail licence or an integrated regional licence must submit with the application a draft of the standard form contract under which the applicant will supply electricity to customers pursuant to the licence.
+(1) An applicant for the grant or renewal of a retail licence or an integrated regional licence must submit with the application a draft of the standard form contract under which the applicant will supply electricity to small use customers pursuant to the licence.

-(2) Where an application is made under section 18 for the transfer of a retail licence or an integrated regional licence to be approved, the proposed transferee must submit with the application a draft of the standard form contract under which the proposed transferee will supply electricity to customers pursuant to the licence if the transfer is approved.
+(2) Where an application is made under section 18 for the transfer of a retail licence or an integrated regional licence to be approved, the proposed transferee must submit with the application a draft of the standard form contract under which the proposed transferee will supply electricity to small use customers pursuant to the licence if the transfer is approved.

-(3) The requirement in subsection (1) and (2) only applies if the applicant or proposed transferee intends to supply electricity to customers pursuant to the licence.
+(3) The requirement in subsection (1) and (2) only applies if the applicant or proposed transferee intends to supply electricity to small use customers pursuant to the licence.

+[Section 49 amended: No. 10 of 2024 s.
+23.]

 50. Licence application not to be granted unless standard form contract approved

 (1) Despite section 19, the Authority must not grant or renew, or approve a transfer of, a retail licence or an integrated regional licence unless —